 N AWARD-WINNING graphic design, letterpress printing studio, and fine press publisher, Horse & Buggy Press is located in Durham, North Carolina.
 Originally established in 1996 in Raleigh, we headed west and crossed over the county line in 2003.
-For the last seven years, we've been working out of the Bull City Arts Collaborative (which we co-founded) at 401 Foster Street in downtown Durham.
+For the last eight years, we've been working out of the Bull City Arts Collaborative (which we co-founded) at 401 Foster Street in downtown Durham.

 We head up the printed matter sector of the Aesthetic Police — an emergency relief agency working to counteract the continued decimation of worldwide aesthetic standards.
 Like any (self-appointed) regulatory agency, we aren't shy about overstepping our bounds.
 All kidding aside, we are serious about demonstrating the power, mystique, and aura of print.
 Through our work on projects large and small, public and private, we are quietly instrumental in reminding citizens about the relevance of beauty, the importance of attention to detail, and the pleasure in creating, seeing, and interacting with well-designed printed materials.